one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 University.
 All classes, teaching, labs, assignments, exercises and practical material are provided in English.
 English is expected to be used in the following situations:

-Frontal Classes, including questionsFrontal Labs, including questionsClass and labs materialTechnical and non-technical assignmentsTheses and projectsWritten and Oral ExamsGroup Office HoursPublic Chats related to University lifeEmails to students or colleaguesStudent’s GroupsAny other document related to education
+* Frontal Classes, including questions
+* Frontal Labs, including questions
+* Class and labs material
+* Technical and non-technical assignments
+* Theses and projects
+* Written and Oral Exams
+* Group Office Hours
+* Public Chats related to University life
+* Emails to students or colleagues
+* Student’s Groups
+* Any other document related to education

 Being English the officialMedium of Instruction of Innopolis University does not prevent the use of other languages, and, in particular, Russian, in other situations where two or